-Welcome to our monthly series, In the Skin.
+Welcome to our monthly series, Beyond the Sheets.
 Each month, we will speak with an expert or influencer, disrupter or trendsetter in the wellness industry to glance into their journey around health and wellness

 Patrick Chan is the CEO and Chief Product Development Officer at LING Skincare.
 Patrick’s mother, Ling Chan, opened her first spa in 1984 after immigrating from Hong Kong to New York City.
 She became a sought-after facialist attracting skin conscious people including celebrities, Barbra Streisand and Alexander Wang.
 Her own skincare line followed a year later.
 Patrick joined the family business, and with his combined curiosity for innovation and respect for traditional Asian beauty practices, he continues to grow LING Skincare’s devout following.
 Their tagline, “Beauty Wisdom since 1976,” says it all.
 Enjoy the wisdom Patrick so graciously shared with us.